 What is Fluid Recovery?

-Fluid Recovery is a progressive water fitness program that has been developed for breast cancer survivors in New Hanover, Brunswick, Pender, and Columbus Counties.
+Fluid Recovery is a progressive water and land fitness program that has been developed for breast cancer survivors in New Hanover, Brunswick, Pender, and Columbus Counties.
 Thanks to the generous grant funding through the Cape Fear Memorial Foundation, the program is offered for free to survivors who are finished with chemo and radiation treatments.

 When can a Survivor participate?

 A survivor may begin participating when he/she is comfortable with beginning a fitness program and has communicated with and received permission from his/her doctor to do so.
 To participate, external post-surgical drains must be out and incisions must be healed.
 Survivor can participate prior to or after radiation.
 Unfortunately, survivors will not be able to participate during the radiation phase of treatments as chemicals in the water may cause skin problems.

 How does the program operate?

 The program is offered continuously throughout the year.
 Fluid Recovery focuses on the targeted areas that have been affected by breast cancer surgeries and treatments and provides gentle exercises and relaxation techniques in the water.
 The ultimate goal of the program is to provide a fun workout that improves strength, mobility and flexibility as well as to improve confidence and provide encouragement and invaluable support.